gmzeztrkkk/gender_detection/README.md

 ## Results

-Below are some examples of the project in action:
+Below are some examples of the project in action (models/gender_ResNet18_2.pth):

 ![Image 1](test_img/test1.png)